Acylindrical hyperbolicity of cubical small-cancellation groups: Triangles in cubical small cancellation groups

-\begin{proof}[Proof of Theorem~\ref{thm:strebel_cubical_small_can}] This is essentially a meticulous application of Theorem~\ref{thm:Greendlinger}, Theorem~\ref{thm:ladder_thm}, and Theorem~\ref{thm:short_inner_paths}, following and followed by appropriately chosen square homotopies; the main point is a curvature computation to eliminate the possibility of internal cone-cells (in the Strebel classification in the case of classical $C'(\frac{1}{6})$ condition, one of the primary features is that the disc diagrams do not have internal cells).
-This computation, using a slightly modified version of the proof of Theorem~3.20 of~\cite{Wise:QCH}, is why we need the $C'(\frac{1}{144})$ condition.
+\begin{proof}[Proof of Theorem~\ref{thm:strebel_cubical_small_can}] We consider a disc diagram bounded by the geodesic triangle.
+The proof is then essentially a meticulous application of Theorem~\ref{thm:Greendlinger}, Theorem~\ref{thm:ladder_thm}, and Theorem~\ref{thm:short_inner_paths}, following and followed by appropriately chosen square homotopies.
+The main points are: \begin{itemize} \item A curvature computation to eliminate the possibility of internal cone-cells (in the Strebel classification in the case of classical $C'(\frac{1}{6})$ condition, one of the primary features is that the disc diagrams do not have internal cells).
+We also rule out some other types of cone-cells lying along the boundary of the diagram.
+This computation, which is a slightly modified version of a computation in the proof of Theorem~3.29 of~\cite{Wise:QCH} (same computation, except with different numbers reflecting our strong small-cancellation conditions), is why we need the $C'(\frac{1}{144})$ condition.

+\item Applications of Theorem~\ref{thm:short_inner_paths} to rule out positively-curved shells along the boundary of a disc diagram bounded by a geodesic triangle.

+\item An application of Theorem~\ref{thm:ladder_thm} to decompose our diagram as the union of at most three ladders meeting along a central cell. \end{itemize}

 \textbf{Choosing $\alpha',\beta',\gamma'$ and constructing $D$:} Given a geodesic $P\to\cay(X^*)$, let $[P]$ be the set of geodesics $Q$ that have the same endpoints as $P$ and the additional property that $PQ^{-1}$ bounds a disc diagram containing no cone-cells, i.e. there is a disc diagram $E\to X$ whose boundary path is $PQ^{-1}\to\cay(X^*)\to X^*$.